 However, choosing a great HID kit, LED headlight bulb or halogen bulb can make a big difference to your driving.

-Depending on your geographic location, you may be restricted to a certain Wattage – usually around 55W for regular lights, or 65W for brights, and while there are other (much brighter headlight bulbs) available, the old 55/65W does the job well.
+Depending on your geographic location, you may be restricted to a certain Wattage.
+It’s usually around 55W for regular lights or 65W for brights.
+While there are other (much brighter headlight bulbs) available, the old 55/65W does the job well.

 So just what makes a headlight bulb the best headlight bulb?
 Is one manufacturer better than another?
 These are my top five.

 Sylvania is an OEM (Original Equipment Manufacturer) supplier to a number of automakers.
 Their bulbs have all gone through a strict quality process, and that shows.
 These bright halogen bulbs are well manufactured.
 In fact, the XtraVision range is designed for durability over light output.

 The XtraVisions offer an extended range over standard headlight bulbs, but not quite as far as their sister bulbs, the SilverStar.
 That’s because the Xtras have been made with a proprietary filament that’s been made to last.
 Whereas some users of the SilverStar range are surprised at how long their bulbs are lasting, these will go on and on.